obonaventure/cnp3/book-2nd/principles/reliability.rst

 .. tcp offload engine http://www.10gea.org/tcp-ip-offload-engine-toe.htm
 .. stcp used Adler-32 but it now uses CRC :rfc:`3309`

 ..
 The second imperfection of the network layer is that segments may be lost.
 As we will see later, the main cause of packet losses in the network layer is the lack of buffers in intermediate routers.

-Since the receiver sends an acknowledgement segment after having received each data segment, the simplest solution to deal with losses is to use a retransmission timer.
-When the sender sends a segment, it starts a retransmission timer.
-The value of this retransmission timer should be larger than the `round-trip-time`, i.e. the delay between the transmission of a data segment and the reception of the corresponding acknowledgement.
+Since the receiver sends an acknowledgement after having received each data frame, the simplest solution to deal with losses is to use a retransmission timer.
+When the sender sends a frame, it starts a retransmission timer.
+The value of this retransmission timer should be larger than the `round-trip-time`, i.e. the delay between the transmission of a data frame and the reception of the corresponding acknowledgement.
 When the retransmission timer expires, the sender assumes that the data segment has been lost and retransmits it.
 This is illustrated in the figure below.

 .. msc::